 - 7.6 We cannot offer full refunds on bespoke computers when there is no fault in the computer or the fault is user induced.
 Finally, custom work like paintwork, other modifications and courier fees can not be refunded.

 - 8.1 All goods supplied by the Supplier are warranted free from defects for 21 months from the date of supply (unless otherwise stated).
 This warranty does not affect your statutory rights as a consumer.

 - 8.2 This warranty does not apply to any defect in the goods arising from fair wear and tear, wilful damage, accident, negligence by you or any third party, use otherwise than as recommended by the Supplier, failure to follow the Supplier's instructions, or any alteration or repair carried out without the Supplier's approval.

-- 8.4 If the goods supplied to you develop a defect while under warranty or you have any other complaint about the goods, you should notify the Supplier in writing via the e-mail address or fax number shown above, as soon as possible, but in any event within 48 hours of the time you discovered or ought to have discovered the damage, defect or complaint.
+- 8.4 If the goods supplied to you develop a defect while under warranty or you have any other complaint about the goods, you should notify the Supplier in writing via the e-mail address shown above, as soon as possible, but in any event within 48 hours of the time you discovered or ought to have discovered the damage, defect or complaint.

 - 8.5 Laptop Batteries come with a maximum 3 month warranty, regardless of which warranty option is purchased.